-Founded in 1929, the American Board of Orthodontics (ABO) is the oldest and most prestigious specialty board in the dental field.
+The American Board of Orthodontics, ABO, is the most prestigious and oldest specialty board in the dental field.

-The goal of the ABO is to promote the highest level of orthodontics.
+Founded in 1929, the goal of the ABO is to promote the highest level of orthodontics.
 They want all orthodontists to be held to a high standard so that their patients get the care they deserve.
 They also want to protect the general public against orthodontists who are unqualified to practice.

 The ABO has several main objectives.
 The first is to provide examinations and certificates to graduates who are able to practice orthodontics at a high level.
-They also offer a diplomate’s career, which means that orthodontists are re-evaluated through their career and with examinations to ensure that they are practicing the way that they should be.
+They also offer a diplomate’s career, which means that orthodontists must become re-evaluated through their career and with examinations to ensure that they are practicing the way that they should be.

-If you have any questions about board-certified orthodontists, don’t hesitate to contact us today at (972) 393-5550.
+If you have questions about board-certified orthodontists, contact us today at (972) 393-5550.